 Luke Richardson is the sommelier at wine bar Le Di-Vin in Edinburgh.
-In his column for SLTN he will be sharing his thoughts on all things wine-related and answering your questions about wine.
+In his column for SLTN he shares his thoughts on all things wine-related and answers your questions about wine.
 If you have a question for Luke email it to email@example.com

 Roughly speaking, both red and white varietals can be split into three categories: light-bodied, medium-bodied and, you guessed it, full-bodied.
 No matter what size of list you plan to run, there should ideally be a representation of each – but in varying proportions if you plan on running multiples of each type.